-When the NSW Minister for Innovation and Better Regulation, Victor Dominello, announced his intention to establish the DAC he said its purpose was to liberate all of the government's data-too often buried away in silos-and provide a centralised analytics and insight capability for government decision making...
+When the New South Wales Minister for Innovation and Better Regulation, Victor Dominello, announced his intention to establish the DAC he said its purpose was to liberate all of the Government's data-too often buried away in silos-and provide a centralised analytics and insight capability for Government decision making.

 For those of us at the data analytics forefront the DAC announcement is terrific.
-By bringing information together, the government will be able to make more informed decisions and better allocate scarce resources...
+By bringing information together, the Government will be able to make more informed decisions and better allocate scarce resources.
+It also allows the New South Wales Government to consolidate the expertise held in the data analytics centres in its Health, Justice and Education departments.